KiK0S/kik0s.github.io/cv-eng/cv-eng.md

 #### [<ins>Robotics</ins>](https://github.com/IT108/locker1540-arduino) (_2015 - 2019_).

 I did robotics in high school.
 I was a participant in "Robotraffic" competition and prize winner in several categories.
 Major project: system for controlling access to school class (electromagnetic locker, with smart cards for unlocking door, personal voice greeting, smart lights in class).
 Stack: C, Arduino, microcontrollers, soldering iron, drill, 3ds max.
-Abilities: create a detail from any supplies or 3d-print it, low-level programming (sometimes registers of microcontroller), projecting of circuit board.
+Abilities: create a detail from any supplies or 3d-print it, low-level programming (all way to registers of microcontroller), projecting of circuit board.

 #### [<ins>Multiplayer arcade tower-defense</ins>](https://github.com/kik0s/dfvp) (_june 2018 - august 2018_).